wechaty/wechaty/README.md

 [![Downloads][downloads-image]][downloads-url]

 # Why
-My daily life/work depends on too much wechat.
+My daily life/work depends on too much chat on wechat.
 * I almost have 14,000 wechat friends till May 2014, before wechat restricts a total number of friends to 5,000.
 * I almost have 400 wechat groups that most of them have more than 400 members.